-Cats are generally more susceptible to adverse effects to permethrin.
-Always read and follow the label of any product you’re using on your pet, and do not expose your pet to pest-control products that are not formulated for pets.
-If your pet is experiencing any adverse effects to permethrin, call your vet immediately.
+Cats are generally more susceptible to allergic reactions to permethrin.
+Always read and follow the label of any product you’re using on your pet, and do not expose your pet to products not formulated specifically for pets.
+If your cat experiences any adverse reactions to permethrin, call your vet immediately.

-Permethrin is controversial because it is incredibly harmful to beneficial insects and essential pollinators like bees.
+Permethrin is a more controversial pesticide.
+It’s incredibly harmful to beneficial and essential pollinators like bees.
 There are lots of natural remedies to ward off pests in your garden if you need a pest solution for your garden.

 If you have any questions on safe disposal, or use of permethrin, call your local exterminator at (833) 431-0401 to see what other solutions they recommend.